Residential Real Estate

 Rental Market Trends:

-Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
-Current vacancy rates in New Jersey have held just over 2.7% in central NJ.
+- Rental prices in New Jersey rose again in 2019, averaging just over $1,700 per unit.
+Current vacancy rates in New Jersey have increased to around 4.4% in central NJ. & state-wide.

-The drop in New Jersey’s homeownership contributes to rental demand.
+- The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
-However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
+However, the 71% level resulted from the lax lending standards of the early 2000s and is considered to be at an acceptable level.
 Households with no children stand at 65%, reflecting the decline in our school population.

-The pace of new rental construction has increased to meet this demand and now seems to have caught up.
+- The pace of new rental construction has increased by nearly five fold to meet this demand.

 New Jersey Foreclosures:

-New Jersey continues to face falling foreclosure rate filings dropped to 2.1%.
-Other states have begun to, or already have recovered.
-In a tight real estate market, these foreclosures sell at a small discount.
+- New Jersey continues to face falling foreclosure rate filings at about 2.3% (which is up from 12.% a year earlier).
+Other states have begun to or have already recovered.
+And, some sets like NY are still much higher with a 2.9% filing number.
+In a tight real estate market, these foreclosures sell at a discount.

 Real Estate Market Recap

-- We are now in our longest economic expansion period in America’s history with 100+ months of positive job gains.
+- We were at our most prolonged economic expansion period in our country’s history with 125+ months of positive job gains.

-- The GDP is still rising (although its rate of increase seems to be slowing).
+- The GDP was still rising (although its rate of increase seems to be slowing a bit).

-- Interest rates have increased to just under 3.65%.
+- Interest rates have decreased to just under 3.5%.

 - Families usually have only one to two children due to costs and the ability to choose.

-- As a result of job opportunities, buyers are gravitating to areas within 15 miles of NYC with good mass transportation systems.
+- As a result of job opportunities, buyers were gravitating to areas within 15 miles of NYC with sound mass transportation systems.